 \section{Abstract}

-Search-based software testing (SBST) of Simulink models helps find scenarios that demonstrate that the system can reach a state that violates one of its requirements.
-However, many SBST techniques for \simulink models rely on requirements being expressed in logical languages, limiting their adoption in industry.
-To help with the adoption, SBST methods and tools for Simulink models need to be integrated with tools used by engineers to specify requirements.
-This work presents the first black-box testing approach for Simulink models that supports Requirements Table (RT), a tool from Simulink Requirements Toolbox used by practitioners to express software requirements.
+Search-based software testing (SBST) of Simulink models helps to find scenarios that demonstrate that the system can reach a state that violates one of its requirements.
+However, many SBST techniques for \simulink models rely on requirements expressed in logical languages often not supported in industrial tools.
+Integrating SBST methods with the tools already existing within Simulink for specifying requirements can increase the methods' practical adoption.
+This work presents the first black-box approach for testing Simulink models that supports Requirements Table (RT), a tool from the Simulink Requirements Toolbox used by practitioners to specify software requirements.

-We evaluated our solution by considering \modelrtcombinations model-RT combinations each made by a model and an RT.
+We evaluated our solution by considering \modelrtcombinations model-RT combinations consisting of a model and an RT.
 Our SBST framework returned a failure-revealing test case for \rqonetotal of the model-RT combinations.
-Remarkably, it identified a failure-revealing test case for three model-RT combinations for a cruise controller of an industrial simulator that other previously used tools were not able to find.
-The efficiency of our SBST solution is acceptable for practical applications and comparable with existing SBST tools that are not based on RT.
+Remarkably, it identified a failure-revealing test case for three model-RT combinations for a cruise controller of an industrial simulator that other previously used tools could not find.
+The efficiency of our SBST solution is acceptable for practical applications and comparable to existing SBST tools that are not based on RT.